-A quantum dot gets its name because it’s a tiny speck of matter so ...
+A quantum dot gets its name because it’s a tiny speck of matter so small that it’s effectively concentrated into a single point (in other words, it’s zero-dimensional).
 As a result, the particles inside it that carry electricity (electrons and holes, which are places that are missing electrons) are trapped (“constrained”) and have well-defined energy levels according to the laws of quantum theory (think rungs on a ladder), a bit like individual atoms.
 Tiny really does mean tiny: quantum dots are crystals a few nanometers wide, so they’re typically a few dozen atoms across and contain anything from perhaps a hundred to a few thousand atoms.
 They’re made from a semiconductor such as silicon (a material that’s neither really a conductor nor an insulator, but can be chemically treated so it behaves like either).
 And although they’re crystals, they behave more like individual atoms hence the nickname artificial atoms.

 Quantum dots were discovered in the 80’s but commercialization has initially been slow.
 Interest in quantum dots peaked in the early 2000’s when nanotechnology was still a favorite keyword amongst investors.
 However, a lack of products meant that quantum dots were mostly used in research labs.

 In the last three years, quantum dots have been back in the spotlight with the promise to make LCD screens more colorful and more energy efficient.
 Sony was the first to commercialize a quantum dot LCD TV in 2013 and there are now several OEMs (including Samsung) offering TVs with quantum dots.